MarcoFele98/MarcoFele98/README.md

 ## Why ?

 I often play with computational and analytical models by replicating scientific articles, mainly as a personal learning experience.
 I recently decided to share some of my efforts here, most importantly to document my progress.
 Furthermore, I have presented some of these projects also at our university journal club, because I think the time investment turns out better if my efforts can also help someone else.
 DISCLAIMER: I am rendering public my code knowing that there will be bugs and general problems, even more so because I am sharing things I am still learning about.
+Furthermore, despite I give some context and briefly overview the code, the readme of every project does not give a complete explanation of the model.
+I also try to annotate the code, but I do not go in depth explaing how the code works.

 ## What ?